naravid19/Install-LAMP-or-LEMP-on-Ubuntu/README.md

 FLUSH PRIVILEGES;
 ```

+Run the security script with sudo:

+    sudo mysql_secure_installation

 MySQL and change the root user’s authentication method back to the default, auth_socket.
 To authenticate as the root MySQL user using a password, run this command:

     sudo mysql -u root -p